jzohrab/lute-manual/src/install.md

 * [Docker](install.md#using-docker)
 * [From source](install.md#from-source)

-> I can't recommend any particular installation method: they all have trade offs.
+I can't recommend any particular installation method: they all have trade offs.
 My personal preference is to install using pip.
+If you're studying Japanese and your system supports Docker, I'd recommend using Docker as it the lute3 image includes some other needed dependencies.

 ## Using pip